 You will receive care instructions for your teeth and trays, and be encouraged to visit your dentist regularly to help maintain a beautiful, healthy, white smile.

-Periodontal Disease & Dental Care
+Periodontal Disease & Dental Care in Lebanon, TN

 Periodontal disease treatment with a Dentist in Lebanon TN at Champion Dental

 The word periodontal means “around the tooth”.
 Periodontal disease attacks the gums and the bones that support the teeth.
 Plaque is a sticky film or food debris, bacteria, and saliva.
 If plaque is not removed, it turns into calculus (tartar).
 When plaque and calculus are not removed, they begin to destroy the gums and bone.
 Periodontal disease is characterized by red, swollen, and bleeding gums.

 Four out of five people have periodontal disease and don’t know it!
 Most people are not aware of it because the disease is usually painless in early stages.

 Not only is it the number one reason for tooth loss, research suggests that there may be a link between periodontal disease and other diseases such as stroke, bacterial pneumonia, diabetes, cardiovascular disease, and increased risk during pregnancy.
 Researchers are determining if inflammation and bacteria associated with periodontal disease affects these systemic diseases and conditions.
 Smoking also increases the risk of periodontal disease.